Lenses & telescopes

 Nikon 50mm f1.8 D – Very sharp lens when stopped down to f4.
 Excellent value at around £75 new.
 A great choice for astrophotography on a budget.

 Nikon 180mm f2.8 ED Ai-s – Sharp and high contrast with outstanding colour saturation.
-Can be shot wide open at f2.8, especially for shorter total exposures such as comets.
+Best stopped down a touch, but can be shot wide open, especially for shorter total exposures such as comets.
 A great buy at under £200 second hand.

 Cameras